Page cover

 Updates

-For updates on the state share, visit the state’s opioid settlements website, including its News page.
+For updates on the state share, visit the state’s opioid settlements websitearrow-up-right, including its Newsarrow-up-right page.

-For updates on the local share, see the state’s opioid settlements website's Reports page, which links to subdivisions’ annual reports and examples of strategic plans.
+For updates on the local share, see the state’s opioid settlements website'sarrow-up-right Reportsarrow-up-right page, which links to subdivisions’ annual reports and examples of strategic plans.
 To find other updates on the local share, a good starting point is to check the websites for your board of county commissioners, city/town council, or local health department.
-Alcohol and Drug Use Directors for each county can also be found here.
+Alcohol and Drug Use Directors for each county can also be found herearrow-up-right.

 Last updated